Sometimes a dude talks to a woman just to talk to a woman.

 The beauty of a woman, by age 32 …

-It’s in the nurses’ work at Duke Hospital.
+It’s in the nurses’ work at Duke Hospital, where your dad gets treatment for leukemia.
 In the women who let you stay beyond visiting hours.
-It’s the one who, after you decide to turn off life support, returns to shave his face one last time – with tears in her eyes.
+It’s the nurse who, after you decide to turn off life support, returns to shave his face one last time – with tears in her eyes.

 It’s in the daughter, born three months after dad dies.

 In light of my heart

 It’s that daughter’s blue skin after birth when she isn’t breathing, which comes alive in healthy pink in an instant.
 It’s in her mother’s fight through complications.
 It’s in the light a brown-eyed baby can bring to a man’s darkened heart.

 It shines so bright for a man lucky enough to welcome a third daughter into this world.

 It shines brighter as she grows and thrives and loves … even as he reaches 40.
 A man’s eyes will falter and crow’s feet will wrinkle his face.
 He still sees the beauty of a woman, though.
 It’s on the soccer field when his girls fight through adversity and doubt.

 It’s there through injury and first goals and championships and heartbreak.

 He sees it as they hook their soul on the pride of team.
 It’s clear to him with wins and losses, goals and gaffes, ebbs and flows.
 It’s a goalkeeper with head held high and tears flowing after a state playoff loss.